tliron/rust-compris/CPS.md

 (and more).
 They are not human-readable, but have the advantage of using less RAM, bandwidth, and compute power to parse and serialize than the textual formats.

+They are both highly recommended for machine-to-machine conversations.
+If you're using a textual format for that, stop.
+It's easy enough to convert them to text when necessary (Compris can do it for you).

+Which to choose?
+Due to some unfortunate drama, CBOR is a (non-enforced) [IETF standard](https://datatracker.ietf.org/doc/html/rfc8949) while MessagePack is not.
+CBOR also supports arbitrary-length streams, a feature with dubious applicability.
+MessagePack is a bit more complex, but that complexity allows for potentially smaller payloads.
+Both work great for CPS.

 ### YAML

+It's best to dismiss versions of YAML before 1.2, because they had ambiguities and too many optional features.

 YAML 1.2, when including the common [JSON schema](https://yaml.org/spec/1.2/spec.html#id2803231)), supports *most* of CPS.

 It does lack a distinction between signed and unsigned integers.
-If you need full 64-bit unsigned integers, which cannot be guaranteed casting to signed integers, then it might be best to encode them as string representations, e.g. in decimal or hex.
+If you need full 64-bit unsigned integers, which cannot be guaranteed casting to signed integers, then it might be best to encode them as string representations, e.g. in decimal or (smaller) hex.

 It also does not support byte arrays, though note that YAML 1.1 did draft a [`!!binary`](https://yaml.org/type/binary.html) type.
-Compris can be configured to support it, but other implementations may not.
-A common workaround is to encode byte arrays as Base64 strings, which is Compris's default serialization mode for YAML.
+Compris can be configured to support it, but other implementations may not, so do be careful with it.
+A common workaround is to encode byte arrays as Base64 strings, which is Compris's default serialization mode for **bytes** in YAML.

+By the way, YAML with the JSON schema is a superset of JSON.
+That means any YAML parser is also a JSON parser!
+If you need to parse both and are trying to conserve code, you can disable JSON parsing and simply treat JSON as YAML, though note that a dedicated JSON parser may be more efficient.

 ### JSON

 Though it's the most popular format, it's also the most limited.

-First, it does not distinguish between any number type.
-Parsers handle this challenge in a variety of ways, from just assuming they are all floats (bad!) to always encoding them as decimal strings.
+Firstly, it does not distinguish between any number type.
+Parsers handle this challenge in a variety of ways, from just assuming they are all floats (bad!) to always encoding them as decimal strings (wasteful).
 Compris gives you some control over how numbers are parsed.

-Second, JSON map keys must be strings.
-By default Compris will stringify all JSON keys into a JSON representation, which can then be parse.
+Secondly, JSON map keys must be strings.
+By default Compris will stringify all JSON keys into a JSON representation, which can then be parsed.
 JSON in JSON!
-However, Compris also has a serialization mode for serializing maps as lists of key-value lists, and can even do so only when a map has a non-string key.
+However, Compris also has a serialization mode for serializing maps as lists of key-value lists, and can even do so conditionally, only when a map has a non-string key.

-Finally, there is not support for byte arrays.
+Finally, JSON does not support byte arrays.
 By default Compris will serialize them as Base64 strings.

 ### XJSON